DUO-VSR: Dual-Stream Distillation for One-Step Video Super-Resolution¶

 Key Designs¶

-Progressive Guided Distillation Initialization:
+1. Progressive Guided Distillation Initialization: Stabilizing before enhancing quality

-- Mechanism: Conducted in two steps.
-First is CFG distillation: the student matches the combined CFG output \(v_{\text{cfg}} = (1+w)v_\theta(z_t, t, z^{LR}, c) - v_\theta(z_t, t, z^{LR}, \emptyset)\) to eliminate dual forward passes during inference.
-Second is progressive distillation: using the CFG-distilled model as the teacher, steps are compressed via \(64 \to 32 \to 16 \to ... \to 1\), where the student matches the teacher's two-step prediction with one step.
-The teacher is updated with the latest student every 500 steps.
+Initializing a one-step student directly from a 50-step teacher causes drastic gradient oscillations and training collapse because the denoising path is overly truncated.
+Thus, this step prioritizes a "stable" starting point over quality through two sub-steps.
+First is CFG Distillation: the student directly matches the teacher's conditional/unconditional combined output \(v_{\text{cfg}} = (1+w)v_\theta(z_t, t, z^{LR}, c) - v_\theta(z_t, t, z^{LR}, \emptyset)\), folding two forward passes into one.
+Second is Progressive Distillation: using the CFG-distilled model as a teacher, steps are halved iteratively (\(64 \to 32 \to 16 \to \dots \to 1\)), where the student aligns its one-step prediction with the teacher's two-step prediction for each round, and the teacher is updated with the latest student every 500 steps.
+This gradual reduction prevents divergence.

 Loss & Training¶

-Stage I: Uses MSE loss \(\mathcal{L}_{CFG}\) for CFG distillation and trajectory matching loss \(\mathcal{L}_{PD}\) for progressive distillation.
+Stage I: CFG distillation uses MSE loss \(\mathcal{L}_{CFG}\); progressive distillation uses trajectory matching loss \(\mathcal{L}_{PD}\).

 Stage II: Student update = \(\mathcal{L}_{DMD} + 0.1 \cdot \mathcal{L}_G + 0.05 \cdot \mathcal{L}_{FM}\); auxiliary updates use \(\mathcal{L}_{Diff}\) for the fake score model and \(\mathcal{L}_D\) for the discriminator head.
-One student update is performed every 3 auxiliary updates.
+One student update is performed for every 3 auxiliary updates.

-Stage III: DPO loss \(\mathcal{L}_{DPO}\), fine-tuned for 1000 steps on 2000 preference pairs.
+Stage III: DPO loss \(\mathcal{L}_{DPO}\) is used to fine-tune for 1000 steps on 2000 preference pairs.

 Key Experimental Results¶